 Propranolol is a type of beta-blocker that helps a person’s heart to beat slower and more steadily.
 Common side effects of propanolol may include drowsiness, nausea, and diarrhea.

 Researchers originally developed propranolol to treat angina pectoris but have since found uses for it in treating other conditions, such as migraine, anxiety, and hypertension.

 However, not everyone will benefit from taking it due to some contraindications.
 For example, people living with diabetes should not take propranolol.

 The following article reviews everything a person needs to know about the medication propranolol.

 A British scientist named Sir James Black first developed propranolol over

 A person needs a prescription from their doctor for propranolol.
 Several companies manufacture it under the brand names Inderal, Inderal LA, InnoPran XL, and Hemangeol.

-Propranolol comes in the form of tablets, capsules, an oral solution (Hemangeol) and a solution used for injection.
+Propranolol comes in several forms, such as tablets, capsules, an oral solution (Hemangeol), and a solution used for injection.

 High blood pressure makes the heart work too hard.
 If it is left unchecked, the heart and arteries may begin to wear down over time.
 The heart controls the blood supply and if it is not working properly it can cause damage to many areas of the body.